HypothesisWorks/hypothesis/docs/settings.rst

 defaults from the settings object used as the context.
 You can still override them with custom defined settings of course.

-Warning: If you use define test functions which don't use @given inside a context block, these will not use the enclosing settings.
+Warning: If you use define test functions which don't use :func:`@given <hypothesis.given>` inside a context block, these will not use the enclosing settings.
 This is because the context manager only affects the definition, not the execution of the function.

 .. _settings_profiles: